Kim Il Sung

-At the 6th WPK Congress in 1980, his oldest son Kim Jong-il was elected to be a Presidium member and chosen to be his successor.
-Kim Il-sung's birthday is a public holiday in North Korea called the "Day of the Sun".
-In 1998, four years after his death, Kim Il-sung was declared "eternal President of the Republic".

 Early life

 Family background

-Kim was born to Kim Hyong-jik and Kang Pan-sok, who gave him the name Kim Song-ju.
-Kim had two younger brothers, Kim Ch'ol-chu (or Kim Chul-ju) and Kim Yong-ju.
+Kim Il Sung was born Kim Sung Ju to an independence activist Kim Hyong-jik and Kang Pan Sok.
+Kim had two younger brothers, Kim Ch'ŏlchu and Kim Yong-ju.
+Kim Hyong Jik also had an adopted son Kim Ryong-ho, born in 1911.
+Kim Chol Ju died while fighting the Japanese and Kim Yong-ju came to be involved in the North Korean government; he was considered as an heir to his brother before he fell out of favor.

-Kim's family is said to have originated from Jeonju, North Jeolla Province.
-His great-grandfather, Kim Ung-u, settled in Mangyongdae in 1860.
-Kim was reportedly born in the small village of Mangyungbong (then called Namni) near Pyongyang on 15 April 1912.
-According to a 1964 semi-official biography of Kim, he was born in his mother's home in Chingjong, and later grew up in Mangyungbong.
+Kim's family, part of the Jeonju Kim clan, is said to have originated in Jeonju, North Jeolla Province.
+In 1860, his great-grandfather, Kim Ŭngu, settled in the Mangyongdae neighborhood of Pyongyang.
+Kim was reportedly born in the small village of Mangyongdae-guyok (then called Namni) near Pyongyang on 15 April 1912.
+According to a 1964 semi-official biography of Kim, he was born in his mother's home in Chingjong, and later grew up in Mangyongdae-guyok.

-According to Kim, his family was not impoverished, but was always a step away from being so.
-Kim said that he was raised in a Presbyterian family, that his maternal grandfather was a Protestant minister, that his father had gone to a missionary school and was an elder in the Presbyterian Church, and that his parents were very active in the religious community.
-According to an official North Korean government account, Kim's family participated in anti-Japanese activities and in 1920, they fled to Manchuria.
-Like most Korean families, they resented Japanese occupation of the Korean peninsula (which had begun on 29 August 1910).
+According to Kim, his family was always a step away from poverty.
+Kim said that he was raised by a very active Presbyterian Christian family.
+His maternal grandfather was a Protestant minister.
+His father had gone to a missionary school, and he was an elder in the Presbyterian Church.

+In 1919, Kim Hyong-jik participated in the anti-Japanese March First Movement.
+Like most Korean families, Kim's family resented the Japanese occupation of Korea (which had begun on 29 August 1910).
 Japanese repression of Korean opposition was harsh, resulting in the arrest and detention of more than 52,000 Korean citizens in 1912 alone.
-This repression had forced many Korean families to flee the Korean peninsula, and settle in Manchuria.
+This repression had forced many Korean families to flee the Korean Peninsula, and settle in Manchuria.